project-koku/koku-metrics-operator/docs/releasing-cmmo.md

 #### 2. Configure release in konflux-release-data

-- Update `product_version` in [prod ReleasePlanAdmission](https://gitlab.cee.redhat.com/releng/konflux-release-data/-/blob/main/config/stone-prd-rh01.pg1f.p1/product/ReleasePlanAdmission/cost-mgmt-dev/costmanagement-metrics-operator-prod.yaml)
+* Update `product_version` in [prod ReleasePlanAdmission](https://gitlab.cee.redhat.com/releng/konflux-release-data/-/blob/main/config/stone-prd-rh01.pg1f.p1/product/ReleasePlanAdmission/cost-mgmt-dev/costmanagement-metrics-operator-prod.yaml)

+* The CMMO is [released with an advisory](https://konflux.pages.redhat.com/docs/users/releasing/releasing-with-an-advisory.html) and additional relevant release notes such as issues and CVEs fixed should be listed in the `Release` object not in RPA.

 #### 3. Release operator upon successful QE testing